vacp2p/rfc/content/docs/rfcs/17/README.md

 Peers need to keep the tree updated with the recent state of the group.
 Further inputs to the proof generation which are public are tree's `root`, `epoch` and `payload||contentTopic`  where `payload` and `contentTopic` come from the `WakuMessage`.
 The tree `root` can be obtained from the locally maintained Merkle tree.
-The proof generation results in the following data items which are encoded inside the `Proof`:
+The proof generation results in the following data items which are encoded inside the `proof`:
 1. `share_x`
 2. `share_y`
 3. `nullifier`